BTHOG/BTCV/README.md

 - BTUSB.DLL
 - WinUSB.sys(in win10)
-- BT02USB.DLL(in win7)
+- BT02DLL.DLL(in win7)

 ## Usage

 ## Install

 1. Please contact us first of all.
 And, request a demonstration.
-2. When you rent a demonstration camera, attached DLLs and binaries.
+1. When you rent a demonstration camera, attached DLLs and binaries.
-3. Windows 10 : The standard Windows USB driver will be automatically installed.
+1. Windows 10 : The standard Windows USB driver will be automatically installed.
+  Windows 7 : You need to install cyusb3.sys

 ## LICENCE